How to Use Bitcoin? Guide to Buying, Spending and Storing Cryptocurrency

 1. Exchanges usually charge a fee for using their services, which ranges from 2% to 7%.
 Other things being equal, the fee amount can play a decisive role when choosing an exchange and allow you to save on transactions in the future.

 2. Choosing a platform, you should not immediately make purchases in full, especially if we are talking about considerable sums.
-Instead, you should test the local system, get acquainted with the functionality, withdraw the purchased BTC to your account, and entrust more substantial amounts to the exchange if everything is fine.
+Instead, you should test the system first, get acquainted with the functionality, and withdraw the purchased BTC to your account.
+Only entrust more substantial amounts to the exchange if everything works fine and you have confirmed your ability to make successful withdrawals.

-Electronic exchanges allow you to exchange all kinds of digital money with each other, including transactions with Bitcoin.
-For example, you can exchange Bitcoin for UAH or USD, withdrawing money immediately to your bank card.
+Electronic exchanges, or online exchanges, allow you to exchange all kinds of digital money with each other, including transactions with Bitcoin.
+For example, you can exchange Bitcoin for EUR or USD, withdrawing money immediately to your bank card.

-To avoid searching for an exchange on your own, it is better to use monitoring services (e.g., bestchange.ru) – there you can find the most attractive rates, feedback from users on specific sites and statistics on the activity of these sites.
-The administration of monitoring platforms also monitors service ratings, not allowing questionable services.
+To avoid searching for an exchange on your own, it is better to use monitoring services (e.g., bestchange.ru) – there you can find the most attractive rates, feedback from users on specific sites, and statistics on the activity of these sites.
+The administration of monitoring platforms also monitors service ratings and bans suspicious or unreliable services

-A fee for using services reaches 10%, but there is an opportunity to choose the exchanges with a lower fee or the best combination of rate and commission.
+Fees for using such services can reach up to 10%, but you can browse for exchanges with a lower fee or the best combination of rate and commission.

 1. Choose what you want to exchange.
-For clarity, we will assume that you exchange USD for BTC.
+In this example, we will assume USD for BTC.

 2. Specify the amount of USD to be exchanged.
 As a rule, when you specify the amount to be exchanged, in the corresponding window you will see how much in BTC (or SATS) you can buy for this amount at the current exchange rate.